Bringing the look and feel of a boutique store to your computer screen

 Updated Site Map

-With Lizzie in mind and with a new content hierarchy, I moved on to creating my first iteration of a wireframe and prototype for the new site.
+With Lizzie in mind and with a new content hierarchy, I created a wireframe and prototype for the new site.

-My goal was to create a site that would act like a concierge for Lizzie, walking her through the store and helping her find that one special item her friend would absolutely love.
+The site should act like a concierge, walking the user through the store and helping her find that one special item she didn't know existed ...and didn't know she needed.

-I asked four users to test this first iteration of the Decade site redesign.
-They uncovered a few small, but important, concerns, including the fact that the search bar was hard to find at the bottom of the page and that the checkout process was still not as perfect as it could be.
+I asked four users to test this first iteration of the redesign.
+They uncovered a few small, but important, concerns, including the fact that the search bar was hard to find at the bottom of the page and that the checkout process was still not as familiar as it could be.

 Using UI to Evoke an Artisan Boutique Vibe

-In preparation for moving to a high fidelity prototype, I explored options for the updated site’s user interface design.
-Based on research and my user persona, I knew the site should mimic, as much as possible, the experience of walking into a small local gift store.
-I used words like “warm”, “inviting”, “colorful”, and “unique” to inspire my moodboard and color palette.
+Based on research and my user persona, I knew the site should mimic the experience of walking into a small local gift store.
+I used the words “warm”, “inviting”, “colorful”, and “unique” to inspire my moodboard and color palette.

-I purposely did not touch the store’s logo, instead looking for a typeface that reflects the sign on the physical storefront.
-I landed on Futura for the store name and headings with Domine for body text.
-Futura is modern and casual, while Domine evokes a more vintage feeling.
+I looked for a typeface that reflects the sign on the physical storefront.
+I selected Futura, a modern and approachable font, for the store name and headings with Domine, a vintage serif font, for the body text.

 The Final Design